saloot/ADS2025/index.md

 # Logistics
 * The course is divided into a lecture and a lab session each week.
-* Classes are a combination of online and in person.
-We plan to have two in-person hands-on lab session held in person each month and the rest are online and recorded on MS teams.
-  * We'll arrange a session throughout the week for helping you with issues you might encounters when working on your homework/project.
-Alternatively, you could contact us o
-  MS Teams chat as well.
 * We are going to use **Python** for the hands on lab sessions.
 But homeworks/projects can be handed as a pre-computed Jupyter notebooks.
 * Communications are done via MS Teams chat rooms.